-Of course, all of those options can hurt your wallet, which is why many fitness experts recommend another highly accurate (and decidedly low tech) body-fat analyzer that: A mirror.
+Of course, all of those options can hurt your wallet, which is why many fitness experts recommend another highly accurate (and decidedly low-tech) body-fat analyzer: a mirror.
 Muscle weighs more than fat by volume, so even if the bathroom scale isn’t budging, you might notice significant, positive changes (e.g., a slimmer waist, firmer butt, more defined arms) when you look at your full-length reflection in the bedroom.
 And if you notice your clothes fitting better (or even more loosely), you know you’re heading in the right direction.

 2. Prioritize Protein

 You need protein to build muscle.
-But if you want to lose fat at the same time that you’re packing on muscle, you may need even more protein: A 2016 study found that overweight men on an intense fitness routine and a calorie-restricted diet were able to gain muscle over a four-week period — but only if their protein intake was high.
+But if you want to lose fat while packing on muscle, you may need even more protein: A 2016 study found that overweight men on an intense fitness routine and a calorie-restricted diet were able to gain muscle over a four-week period — but only if their protein intake was high.
 Protein should make up slightly more than one-third of your total caloric intake.